cyberway/golos.contracts/docs/en-US/golos.publication_contract.md

   * `parent_id` — identifier of the parent message.
 The parameter contains the fields: `author` — author of the parent message, `permlink` — unique name of the message within publications of this author.
   * `beneficiaries` — a structure containing the names of beneficiaries and total amount of their fees.
 This amount is a percentage of total reward for the message.
   * `tokenprop` — amount of tokens.
 This value cannot exceed the `maxtokenprop` value  specified in `set_rules`.
   * `vestpayment` — `true`, if a user gives permission to pay in vestings in case of battery resource exhaustion (the message is sent regardless of battery resource).
-Default value is `false`. **Note:** currently parameter disabled and should be `false`.
+Default value is `false`.
   * `headermssg` — title of the message.
   * `bodymssg` — body of the message.
   * `languagemssg` — language of the message.